d0tTino/GeneCoder/docs/plugins.md

 GeneCoder can install a set of third-party packages listed in a YAML registry.
 Set the `GENECODER_PLUGIN_REGISTRY_URL` environment variable to point to that registry file and run the install command below.
-The path may be an HTTP(S) address or a local `file://` URL.
+The path may be an HTTP(S) address, a local `file://` URL or a plain filesystem path.
 When the variable is unset no network requests are made and GeneCoder loads only plugins already present in the current Python environment.
-Pass `--offline` or set `GENECODER_OFFLINE=1` to force offline mode; the registry must then be a local file and any attempt to reach the network results in a clear error.
+Pass `--offline` or set `GENECODER_OFFLINE=1` to force offline mode; the registry must then reside on disk and any attempt to reach the network results in a clear error message.

 ```bash
 genecli plugin install-registry --allow-registry [--offline]